axboe/fio/HOWTO.rst

 	appended, the total error count and the first error.
 The error field given in the stats is the first error that was hit during the run.

+	Note: a write error from the device may go unnoticed by fio when using buffered IO, as the write() (or similar) system call merely dirties the kernel pages, unless :option:`sync` or :option:`direct` is used.
+Device IO errors occur when the dirty data is actually written out to disk.
+If fully sync writes aren't desirable, :option:`fsync` or :option:`fdatasync` can be used as well.
+This is specific to writes, as reads are always synchronous.

 	The allowed values are:

 		**none**